Stepping-up Australia’s Pacific engagement

 Stronger security partnerships

 These initiatives build on Australia’s long-standing security cooperation with the Pacific.
 Australia has committed $2 billion to the Pacific Maritime Security Program over the next 30 years, with support to provide 21 replacement patrol boats across the Pacific and Timor-Leste and an aerial surveillance capability to bolster Pacific island maritime security.
-The Australian Federal Police has an active law enforcement role in the Pacific, including through the Pacific Transnational Crime Coordination Centre.
+The Australian Federal Police has an active law enforcement role in the Pacific, including through the Pacific Transnational Crime Network.
 The Australian Fisheries Management Authority supports efforts through the Forum Fisheries Agency to improve fisheries management in the Pacific and combat illegal fishing.

 Stronger people-to-people links